Summer 100. Sex Toys: The History

 B- is for Better, cos he’s not complicated…”

 This Is Your Captain Speaking

 Welcome back to Flight 0929!
 Destination: Pleasure Land.
 You all have your tickets?
 Great!
 Last time on board we talked about oral play.
 Once again, I’d like to extend my apologies for the delay.
-I was excited to participate in the Summer 100 Blog Challenge, but self-care is a priority.
-So, I’ve been focused on working towards a better me as of late.
+I am excited to participate in the Summer 100 Blog Challenge, but self-care is a priority.
+So, I focus on working towards a better me as of late.

 The First Sex Toys

 To begin, toys aren’t taboo anymore, and from what I’ve read we’ve come a long way.
 There is talk that Cleopatra used a contraption with bees inside to get a buzz.

 I’m not sure about that, but let’s take a look at this 28,000-year-old phallus found in Germany.